jipolanco/PencilArrays.jl/README.md

 - distribution of `N`-dimensional arrays among MPI processes;

-- decomposition of arrays along an arbitrary subset of dimensions;
+- decomposition of arrays along all or a subset of dimensions;

 - tools for conveniently and efficiently iterating over the coordinates of distributed multidimensional geometries;